Pajamaman/jquery.tabbler/README.md

 ### Options

 #### setHeight - Boolean - Default: false
-Set whether or not the tabbler height should remain constant when it is opened or closed.
+Set whether or not the tabbler height should remain constant when the active tab changes.

 Example: